natemc/qiss-clj/README.md

 * delete
 * reshape (take a box) form of the # operator
 * partial function application
-* 3- and 4-arg versions of @ andf .
+* 3- and 4-arg versions of @ and .
 * generic list literal with holes is a list constructor
 * get rid of :pass-global-env
 * if special form